-With that said however, to the extent possible, the disclosure of accounting policies should not duplicate details presented elsewhere as part of the financial statements, for example, the makeup of plant assets.
+With that said, however, to the extent possible, the disclosure of accounting policies should not duplicate details presented elsewhere as part of the financial statements, for example, the makeup of plant assets.
 Likewise, in some cases, the disclosure of accounting policies should refer to related details presented elsewhere as part of the financial statements, for example, changes in accounting policies during the period should be described with cross-reference to the disclosures required by ASC 250, Accounting Changes and Error Corrections.

 ASC 235 also recognizes the need for flexibility in the formatting, including the location, of an entity's disclosure of its accounting policies provided that the entity identifies and describes its significant accounting policies as an integral part of its financial statements.
-In this respect, disclosure is preferred in a separate "Summary of Significant Accounting Policies" or similar title, before the other notes to the financial statements, or as the initial note to the financial statements.
+In this respect, disclosure is preferred in a separate "Summary of Significant Accounting Policies" or similar title, before the other notes to the financial statements.